NOTE: Kidlink Conference 2022 was held on October 15-16 online.

 - There are more resting projects in our archive

-Click on the Select page scroll down many to open the project pages.
+Click on the Select page – or scroll down to read descriptions..

 Media: where we run the projects

-I Describe myself You Draw me (DD), Schools Around the World (SATW), Diamond Poema, What’s my Number, and some others take place in Kidspace pages and use FB groups for teachers communication.
+I Describe myself You Draw me (DD), Schools Around the World (SATW), Diamond Poema, What’s my Number, and some others take place in Kidspace web pages and use Facebook groups for teachers’ communication.

-Doves for Peace, Landmark Games, Global Reading Club run via email and on FB.
+Doves for Peace, Landmark Games, Global Reading Club run via email and on Facebook.
 They don’t use Kidspace, but teachers have to apply by Application Form and register to Kidlink.
-Suggested and welcome to make a school presentation in the Kidspace page of the project.

 You can read the rules to participate in each project home page.